 Nelson won't make it onto most lists because it's small.
 But that's exactly why some of you might just love it here.
 The laid-back lifestyle here leaves room for the enjoyment of incredible scenery.
 And you won't have to sacrifice great food and things to do, either.

 With the eclectic mix of farmers and hippies that call this area home, community culture is easy to slide into.
-Tons of opportunities for outdoor activities and watersports will have you forgetting why you thought the city was so good!
+Tons of opportunities for outdoor activities and watersports will have you enjoying the many aspects of beautiful Nelson BC.

 Nelson has a small population of just below 11,000 and the median income stands at $104,554 a year.
 The unemployment rate is one of the lowest in the country at just 3.2%.
 For rent, expect a somewhat pricey monthly average of $1,200 for a one-bedroom - real estate prices have been rising across Canada for quite some time.